curv3d/curv/docs/REPL.rst

 Each command that you type is interpreted as a Curv program.
 In the REPL dialect of Curv, any syntactic phrase can be used as a command: you can execute expressions, definitions and statements.
-This makes the REPL a good environment for exploring the Curv language.
+This makes the REPL a good environment for exploring the Curv language: you can type any phrase and see what happens.

 An `expression`_ is evaluated, yielding a value, which is printed.
 ::